Most recently updated on February 2, 2024

 The park also contains the home of Elizabeth Cady Stanton, one of the leaders of the Seneca Falls convention.
 The mother of seven children was also president of the National Woman Suffrage Association for 20 years.

 Across the Cayuga and Seneca Canal from the park is the National Women’s Hall of Fame, which honors women of all eras.
-The inductees now number more than 300 range from first lady Abigail Adams to author Louisa May Alcott to poet Maya Angelou to comedian Lucille Ball to chef Julia Child to pilot Amelia Earhart.
+The inductees now number more than 300 and range from first lady Abigail Adams to author Louisa May Alcott to poet Maya Angelou to comedian Lucille Ball to chef Julia Child to pilot Amelia Earhart.
 The hall is located on the first floor of the historic Seneca Knitting Mill.

 Seneca Falls is also believed to be the inspiration for Frank Capra’s Bedford Falls in the 1946 movie “It’s a Wonderful Life.”